EwyBoy/Movie-Recommender/README.md

 ```

 1. Open the project folder `Movie Recommender` as a project in IntelliJ (Have not tested Eclipse)
-2. Make sure the two required libraries found in the `lib` are recognized and added to your project settings
+2. Make sure the two required libraries found in the `lib` are recognized and added to your project settings.
+Both `GSON.jar`and the entire `lib` folder inside `lib/apache-jena-3.11.0/`
 3. Make sure language level is set to Java 8.
 Don't use any other version of Java.
 4. To start the program run `public static void main(String[] args)`
 5. The start window should appear: